Skip to content

 MLFlow

-MLFlow is an open-source machine learning lifecycle management platform created and maintained by Databricks.
-It aims to assist data scientists and machine learning engineers in managing the entire lifecycle of machine learning projects more efficiently, including experiment tracking, model management, model deployment, and collaboration.
-MLflow is designed to be modular and can integrate with any machine learning library, framework, or tool.
+MLFlow is an open-source platform for managing the machine learning lifecycle, created and maintained by Databricks.
+It aims to help data scientists and machine learning engineers manage the entire lifecycle of machine learning projects more efficiently, including experiment tracking, model management, model deployment, and collaboration.
+MLflow is modular and can integrate with any machine learning library, framework, or tool.

 mlflow